eslint/eslint/docs/src/rules/no-undefined.md

     // ...
 }

-// Using function wihtout refrencing the global undefined bar(void 0, "lorem");
+// Using function without referencing the global undefined bar(void 0, "lorem");
 ```